Arrah: Arrah House

 Arrah House is a small British building in the premises of Maharaja College.

 Holy Saviour Church

 Holy Saviour Church is a church in Arrah, built by the British in 1911, when King of United Kingdom George V visited the city.

+Transport

+The Arrah city is very well connected by roads, highways and Rail routes to various cities like Patna, Danapur, Bihta, Buxar, Sasaram and Chhapra in Bihar; and Ghazipur, Mughalsarai and Varanasi in Uttar Pradesh.